TristanRhodes/tristanrhodes.github.io/_posts/2022-01-14-expression-parsing-monads.markdown

 }
 ```

 What we've just done here to make it more flexible is to put a function inside an object.
-But if we go back to earlier in this post, we talk about the Interfaces being replacable with a Function, if we make that change now, we will instead be putting a function inside a function, and that Monad composition into reach.
+Going back to earlier in this post, we talk about the Interface being replaceable with a Function, if we make that change now, we will instead be putting a function inside a function, and that brings functional composition of functors and monads into reach.

-Then we can implement each complete parser in a static method, no classes, no interfaces:

 ```csharp
 public delegate ParseResult<T> Parser<T>(Position position);